BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Is price action good for swing trading?

-Yes, price action can be suitable for swing trading as it clearly shows short-term trends and key reversal points, making it easier to identify trading opportunities lasting days or weeks.
+Yes, price action can be suitable for swing trading as it may help highlight short-term trends and key reversal points, making it easier to identify trading opportunities lasting days or weeks.

 What does price action mean in trading?